/ live.thehmm.nl / back / node_modules / stream-json /

 [PARENTDIR]Parent Directory -

-[TXT]README.md1985-10-26 08:15 9.5Kd7c1522 post receive test [كارل مبارك]
+[TXT]README.md40 years ago9.5Kd7c1522 post receive test [كارل مبارك]

-`stream-json` is a micro-library of node.js stream components with minimal dependencies for creating custom data processors oriented on processing huge JSON files while requiring a minimal memory footprint.
+stream-json is a micro-library of node.js stream components with minimal dependencies for creating custom data processors oriented on processing huge JSON files while requiring a minimal memory footprint.
 It can parse JSON files far exceeding available memory.
 Even individual primitive data items (keys, strings, and numbers) can be streamed piece-wise.
 Streaming SAX-inspired event-based API is included as well.

 Available components: